Ethelbald, the eldest surviving son of King Ethelwulf and his first wife, Osburh, was born around 831-834.

 Ethelbald's father, King Ethelwulf, embarked on a lengthy pilgrimage to Rome, taking with him his youngest and favourite son, Alfred, whom he hoped to name as his heir.
 During the King's absence, Wessex had been governed by a council of ministers under the joint leadership of Ethelbald, St. Swithin, Bishop of Winchester and Bishop Ealstan of Sherborne.
 In a pre-emptive move Ethelbald was crowned King of Wessex at Kingston-upon-Thames before his father's return.

 On his way back from Rome in 856, Ethelwulf stayed at the court of the Holy Roman Emperor, Charles the Bald.
-In July of that year he was betrothed to Charles's daughter, Judith, who was no more than fourteen, while ∆thelwulf was about fifty years old at the time, and on 1 October 856 the couple were married at Verberie in northern France.
+In July of that year he was betrothed to Charles's daughter, Judith, who was no more than fourteen, while ∆thelwulf was about fifty years old at the time.
+On 1 October 856 the couple were married at Verberie in northern France.
 The marriage was a diplomatic alliance.
 Both kings were suffering from Viking attacks, and for Ethelwulf the marriage had the added advantage of associating him with Carolingian prestige.
 In Wessex it was not customary for kings' wives to be queens, but Charles insisted that his daughter be crowned queen.

 Ethelbald was the very antithesis of his pious and mild-mannered father, he was a tough and hardened warrior like his grandfather, Egbert, many were sorry that the ageing Ethelwulf, never an inspiring figure, had returned at all, much preferring the rule of his warlike son.
 Ethelwulf prevented the looming prospect of civil war by his acceptance of the situation and abdication.